dog at vet

 • Bones: Dog owners should always avoid giving dogs real bones to gnaw at, as they can easily break teeth.

-• High Fat Foods: sharing a yummy delight with our loved pup is enjoyable, but its best to recommend high fat foods for your dog
+• High Fat Foods: sharing a yummy delight with our loved pup is enjoyable, but high fat foods can cause pancreatitis, or in less extreme cases just upset their tummy.

 1. Wipe your pets paws after being outside